-- R Type of compensation: - 1: Tool compensation DX/DZ for turning tool or additive compensation - 2: Recessing tool Dx/DS - 3: Cutter DX/DD - 4: Milling cutter DD - K Incremental measuring path with direction (signed): Maximum measuring path for probing.
-The algebraic sign determines the probing direction. - E Circumnavigation axis: Selection of axis for retraction movement between the probing positions: - 0: X axis - 2: Y axis - RB Circumnavigation direction offset: Distance - RC Offset Z: Distance for pre-positioning before the second measurement - ZE Nominal value for target position Z: Absolute coordinate of touch point - BD Tolerance +/-: Range for the first measurement result in which no compensation is applied - Z Nominal width Z: Coordinate for the second probing position - BE Tolerance width +/-: Range for the second measurement result in which no compensation is applied
+- R Type of compensation: - 1: Tool compensation DX/DZ for turning tool or additive compensation - 2: Recessing tool Dx/DS - 3: Milling tool DX/DD - 4: Milling tool DD - K Incremental measuring path with direction (signed): Maximum measuring path for probing.
+The algebraic sign determines the probing direction. - E Circumnavigation axis: Selection of axis for retraction movement between the probing positions: - 🔳 0: X axis - 2: Y axis - RB Circumnavigation direction offset: Distance - RC Offset in Z: Distance for pre-positioning before the second measurement - ZE Nominal value for target position Z: Absolute coordinate of touch point - BD Tolerance +/-: Range for the first measurement result in which no compensation is applied - Z Nominal width in Z: Coordinate for the second probing position - BE Tolerance width +/-: Range for the second measurement result in which no compensation is applied

-N3 G775 R1 K20 E1 XE30 BD0.2 X40 BE0.3 WT5 Q0 P0 H0
+N3 G776 R1 K20 E1 ZE30 BD0.2 Z40 BE0.3 WT5 Q0 P0 H0

-WT Compensation number T or G149, first measured edge:

-- T: Tool at turret position T to compensate the difference to the nominal value - G149: Additive compensation D9xx to correct the difference to the nominal value (only possible with compensation type R = 1) - AT Compensation number T or G149, second measured edge: - T: Tool at turret position T to compensate the difference to the nominal value - G149: Additive compensation D9xx to correct the difference to the nominal value (only possible with compensation type R = 1) - FP Maximum permissible compensation - WE Maximum deviation: Probe twice and monitor the dispersion of the measured values - F Measuring feed rate: Feed rate for probing.
+- WT Compensation number T or G149, first measured edge: - T: Tool at turret position T to compensate the difference to the nominal value - G149: Additive compensation D9xx to compensate the difference to the nominal value (only possible with compensation type $\mathbf{R} = 1$) - AT Compensation number T or G149, second measured edge: - T: Tool at turret position T to compensate the difference to the nominal value - G149: Additive compensation D9xx to compensate the difference to the nominal value (only possible with compensation type $\mathbf{R} = 1$) - FP Maximum permissible compensation - WE Maximum deviation: Probe twice and monitor the dispersion of the measured values - F Measuring feed rate: Feed rate for probing.
 If nothing is entered, the measuring feed rate from the touch probe table is used.
-If the entered measuring feed rate F is higher than the one in the touch probe table, the feed rate is reduced to the value from the touch probe table. - Q Tool orientation: Orient the touch probe in the programmed probing direction before each probing operation (machinedependent function) - P PRINT outputs - 0: OFF: Do not show measuring results - 1: ON: Display measuring results - H INPUT instead of measurement - 0: Default: Obtain measured values by probing - 1: PC test: Simulate probing cycle on the programming station - AN Log no.: Save measurement results in

-"TNC:\table\messpro.mep" table (line numbers 0-99; the table can be expanded if necessary)
+If the entered measuring feed rate F is higher than the one in the touch probe table, the feed rate is reduced to the value from the touch probe table. - C Tool orientation: Orient the touch probe in the programmed probing direction before each probing operation (machinedependent function) - P PRINT outputs - 0: OFF: Do not display measuring results - 1: ON: Display measuring results - H INPUT instead of measurement - 0: Default: Obtain measured values by probing - 1: PC test: Simulate probing cycle on the programming station - AN Log no.: Save measurement results in "TNC:\table\messpro.mep" table (line numbers 0-99; the table can be expanded if necessary)